-Biden to nominate Avril Haines as next director of national intelligence and she would be the first woman to hold the position
+Biden to nominate Avril Haines as next director of national intelligence; she would be the first woman to hold the position

 For weeks, Haines had been an odds-on favorite to land the top post and was said to be considered as well for director of the CIA, where she served as the No. 2 during the Obama administration.
 News of her selection was greeted enthusiastically by career intelligence officers, who regard her as both a sharp policy expert and attuned to the operational aspects of intelligence.

 “I have a great deal of respect for Avril.
-Her relationship with the president-elect and her experience with the CIA should serve her, the community, and the nation well as she leads the [intelligence community] into a very dynamic future that will require not only focus but change,” said Sue Gordon, the former principal deputy director of national intelligence, who was also said to be under consideration for the job.
+Her relationship with the president-elect and her experience with the CIA should serve her, the community and the nation well as she leads the [intelligence community] into a very dynamic future that will require not only focus but change,” said Sue Gordon, the former principal deputy director of national intelligence, who was also said to be under consideration for the job.

 To prepare for the next pandemic, the U.S. needs to change its national security priorities, experts say